 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities were amortized by (principal & interest combined) level dollar contributions over a period of 29 years.
-This closed level dollar 30-year amortization period as of the June 30, 2015 valuation report is resetting the previous 25-year closed level dollar amortization period that was established as of the June 30, 2013 valuation report.
-This change was made by the City per City Code Section 1.221
+Unfunded actuarial accrued liabilities were amortized by (principal & interest combined) level dollar contributions as according to schedule below.
+The weighted average remaining period is 28.20 years.
+This change was made by the City per City Code Section 1.221 and first reflected in the June 30, 2015 valuation report.